kennyHH/AWS/README.md

     I --> P["website"]
 ```
 >[!IMPORTANT]
-> - Each Web Development user has a website folder for their web-accessible content.
+> - Each Web Development user has a FTP website folder for their web-accessible content.
 > - Computer Science and Other groups have no persistent folders on the disk apart from MySQL database !

 **Setup**